Mater Matuta: Temples

-A temple in Campania, outside modern Capua, yielded dozens of votive statues representing matres matutae, found in the "Fondo Patturelli," a private estate.
-The site was severely damaged by unprofessional excavations in 1845 and 1873, executed by the Paturelli family, who owned the land.
-The family took it upon themselves to recover artifacts and then sold them for personal gain.
+An ancient temple in Campania, outside modern Capua, yielded dozens of votive statues representing matres matutae; they were found in the 'Fondo Patturelli,' a private estate.
+While the temple was not dedicated solely to the goddess, she appears to have received worship there.
+The Paturelli family, who owned the land, illegally excavated the site in 1845 and 1873 and sold the artifacts for personal gain.
 In order to conceal their illicit activity, the family terminated the excavation, but not before they damaged the temple site.
-Eventually, a multitude of statues and valuables were recovered.
-An extensive collection of these votives is housed in the Museo Campano in Capua.
+An extensive collection of excavated votives from the site is housed in the Museo Campano in Capua.